Supporting You In Managing Stress and Adrenal Dysfunction

 Other common symptoms include:

-- Sleep disturbances (mainly trouble falling asleep and difficulty getting up in the morning)
+- Poor sleep and sleep disturbances (mainly trouble falling asleep and difficulty getting up in the morning)

 - Increased effort to do every day tasks